 Have coffee or lunch consisting of the Zagreb specialty, Kotlovina.
 It is a meaty dish with fried vegetables cooked over an open fire in a special sauce.

-One of the most unique things you can do while in Zagreb is to check out the Museum of Broken Relationships. . .
+One of the unique things you can do while in Zagreb is to check out the Museum of Broken Relationships. . .
 I am not kidding!
-In this museum, you can find real sentiments from relationships which didn’t last.
+In this museum, you can find real sentiments from relationships that didn’t last.
 What a creative idea and massively entertaining.
 Give it an hour, at least.